5 Bad Scheduling Habits That Are Hurting Your Patients And Your Practice

 Are you offering your patients their preferred – and quickest – method of appointment scheduling?
 According to recent GetApp research, customers are more likely to hang up after being asked to wait when scheduling an appointment over the phone.
 In fact, in today’s market, 70 percent of customers prefer to book appointments online.
 You can’t blame them though when scheduling via a phone call takes (on average) over 8 minutes while online scheduling takes less than 1 minute.

 Take a look at your clinic and ask yourself – “Am I doing everything I can to make access to care/scheduling easier and more efficient for the patient and for my front desk staff?”
 Turn those bad scheduling habits around.
 Every little change adds up to enhance your practice and make you stand out from the rest!

-BetterPT is helping to bring referrals and IPM (Inbound Patient Management) solutions to physical therapy practices.
+BetterPT is helping to bring referrals and IPM (Inbound Patient Management) solutions to physical therapy practices while connecting patients with referral-free direct access physical therapy services.
 If you are interested in joining the BetterPT community, please email us at firstname.lastname@example.org.

 Clinicient INSIGHT is a unified electronic medical record (EMR), practice management and billing system intended for outpatient rehabilitation therapy facilities.